Zoestra/Zandralor-Campaign-Setting/Death, Necromancy, and Afterlife.md

 -  Permanent Effects
 	- -1 penalty to all ability scores (in addition to the penalty from the exhaustion)
 	- their pool of hit dice are permanently reduced by 50% (round down)
+		- you may remove the -1 penalty, and reduce the hit die reduction to 25% with a Wish spell.
+		- None of the other effects listed below can be removed with a wish spell
 	- they gain the Undead type in addition to their other types
 		- they are treated as Undead for the purpose of spells which detect Undead, such as Detect Good and Evil
 		- they are treated as Undead for the purpose of Turn Undead
+		- they are **not** treated as Undead for the purposes of healing spells
 		- they no longer need to eat, drink, or breathe, but their organs continue to function as normal
 		- they no longer have the inherent connection to their body which the living normally have. they experience their body as a thing which they inhabit, like a ghost wearing a meat suit.
 Breathing requires conscious effort, and sensations feel disconnected.
+		- they gain the Trance feature
+			- **Trance**.
+The Returned don't need to sleep.
+Instead, they meditate deeply, remaining semiconscious, for 4 hours a day.
+(The Common word for such meditation is "trance.")
+While meditating, you can dream after a fashion; such dreams are actually mental exercises that have become reflexive through years of practice.
+After resting in this way, you gain the same benefit that a human does from 8 hours of sleep.
+				- _If you meditate during a long rest, you finish the rest after only 4 hours.
+You otherwise obey all the rules for a long rest; only the duration is changed._
 	- they gain some number of dark personality traits, as deemed appropriate by the player and the GM
 	- They remember their time in the afterlife.
 How this affects the character is determined by the player.
 	- Their physical appearance takes on some visible traits of undeath, as determined by the player.
 	- They are no longer able to fully recover from wounds. any wounds will leave permanent visible marks even after the damage is healed.
 	- Their remaining lifespan is doubled. they age as normal, however after they surpass the natural life expectancy, they slowly begin rotting.
-	- if the individual dies again, and is again raised from the dead by a Revivify, Raise Dead, or Resurrection spell again, they come back as any undead monster of equivalent CR to their level at time of death.
-They retain their memories and allegiances, but over the course of the following week, their good memories fade, leaving only memories of pain and suffering.
+	- if the individual dies again, and is again raised from the dead by a Revivify, Raise Dead, or Resurrection spell again, they return as any undead monster of equivalent CR to their level at time of death.
+They retain their memories and allegiances, but over the course of the following **week**, their good memories fade, leaving only memories of pain and suffering.
 During this process, they gradually become hostile to their former allies.

 - True Resurrection and Wish
-	- The first time an individual is raised using a True Resurrection, or a Wish spell, they suffer only the temporary effects listed above
+	- If an individual is raised using a True Resurrection, or a Wish spell:
-	- If an individual is resurrected for a second time using the True Resurrection, Wish, or any other resurrection spell, they suffer the permanent effects as listed above
+		- if they have never been raised from the dead before, they do not receive the permanent effects listed above
+		- if they have been raised from the dead before, they receive the permanent effects listed above.
+		- if the individual has been raised from the dead twice before, they return as any undead monster of equivalent CR to their level at time of death.
+They retain their memories and allegiances, but over the course of the following **month**, their good memories fade, leaving only memories of pain and suffering.
+During this process, they gradually become hostile to their former allies.
+This cannot be reversed with a wish spell

 - Reincarnation
 	- If a character is resurrected using the Reincarnation spell, they suffer the following effects